Chronology of

 1966

-• Sega of Japan releases the Periscope electromechanical arcade game, the first amusement game export from Japan.
-Due to shipping cost, US arcade owners charge 25-cents per play, which becomes standard for arcade games.
+• Sega of Japan ships the Periscope electromechanical arcade game to the US, the first amusement game export from Japan.
+Due to shipping cost, purchase cost per machine is US$1295.
+US arcade owners charge 25-cents per play, which becomes standard for arcade games.
 [1460.xii]

 September 1